Alright (Janet Jackson song)

-"Alright" is a song by American singer Janet Jackson from her fourth studio album, Janet Jackson's Rhythm Nation 1814 (1989).
+"Alright" is a song by American singer-songwriter Janet Jackson from her fourth studio album, Janet Jackson's Rhythm Nation 1814 (1989).
 Written by Jackson and Jimmy Jam & Terry Lewis, the song was released on March 4, 1990, by A&M Records as the fourth single from Janet Jackson's Rhythm Nation 1814.
 In the United Kingdom, it was issued as the album's fifth single in June 1990.

 While it was to become the only single of the seven released off the Rhythm Nation 1814 album to not hit the top-two on the US Billboard Hot 100, reaching number four, it became the fourth consecutive single from the album to reach number one on the Dance Club Songs, helping Jackson break a record set by Madonna.
 "Alright" earned Jackson two 1991 Grammy Award nominations for Best Female R&B Vocal Performance and Best R&B Song.
+Its accompanying music video was directed by Julien Temple.

 Composition

 "Alright" samples Lyn Collins' 1972 song "Think (About It)" and the song's final hook samples B.T.
 Express' 1974 song "Do You Like It".
 The song was recorded again in January 1990 with Heavy D for the music video.